BrightID/BrightID-Meet/README.md

 # BrightID-Meet
-BrightID-Meet is a Vus.js project that usable for Online class schedule and business meetings schedule and remind them.
+BrightID-Meet is a Vue.js project that usable for online class schedules and business meetings schedule and reminding them.
 For a better understanding, you can refer to the [meetings section](https://brightid.org/meet) of the [BrightID](https://www.brightid.org/) site.

-#### There are two types of meetings on the this project:
+#### There are two types of meetings on this project:
-A. weeklyBase: They are displayed repeatedly on a specific day and time each week and Once the meetings are set in a json file (called weeklyBase), they are displayed each week on that specific day.
+A. weeklyBase: They are displayed repeatedly on a specific day and time each week and once the meetings are set in a JSON file (called "weeklyBase"), they are displayed each week on that specific day.

-B. specialMeet: These meetings are only displayed on a specific day (for example, January 23, 2020).And by setting a special meetings in another json file (called specialMeet), those meetings will be displayed only on that specific day and time.
+B. specialMeet: These meetings are only displayed on a specific day (for example, January 23, 2020).
+And by setting a special meeting in another JSON file (called "specialMeet"), those meetings will be displayed only on that specific day and time.

-Note: The written format of json files must be the same as the sample.
+Note: The written format of JSON files must be the same as the sample.
 [weeklyBase.json](https://github.com/BrightID/BrightID-Meet/blob/main/src/static/weeklybase.json)  | [specialMeet.json](https://github.com/BrightID/BrightID-Meet/blob/main/src/static/specialMeeting.json)

 ## Capabilities of BrightID-Meet
 ### Local time:
-BrightID-Meet converts the times that set in json files to client local time.
+BrightID-Meet converts the times that are set in JSON files to client local time.
 But if the client wants to see another local time, this feature is provided for him.

-Note: In json files, set the times based on UTC (Coordinated Universal Time) time.
+Note: In JSON files, set the times based on UTC (Coordinated Universal Time) time.
-BrightID-Meet automatically converts the UTC times set in json files to local times according to the client's choice.
+BrightID-Meet automatically converts the UTC times set in JSON files to local time according to the client's choice.

 The source of the time zone list is [ timezones.json](https://github.com/dmfilipenko/timezones.json.)